Let me be really clear about one thing:

 Of course, you want them to “keep scrolling,” and that’s why your hero section should provide an overview of what you offer in a creative and enthralling way.

-But, overall, you should make sure that it’s clear.
+But, overall, you should make sure that:

-2. “Is this you?” pointers
+2. Is-this-you pointers

 Identify and highlight their challenges and even why they experience them.